jbequinn/cloudconvert-poc/README.md

 ## Technical insights

-- This PoC uses [Awaitility](http://www.awaitility.org/) as a way of asynchronously monitoring the state of the conversion job in CloudConvert.
+- This PoC uses [Awaitility](http://www.awaitility.org/) as a way of monitoring the state of the conversion job in CloudConvert, which works asynchronously.
 - Inputs can be retrieved from system properties, which makes the project suitable for running in Docker.